Become a Teacher with the ARC Program

 the Alternate Route to Certification (ARC), a state-approved program for talented

-mid-career adults who wish to enter teaching.
+mid-career adults who wish to enter the teaching profession.
 Created in 1986 by the

 Connecticut legislature, ARC is conducted by the Office of Higher

-Education, and is authorized by the Connecticut State Department of Education.
+Education, and is approved by the Connecticut State Board of Education.

 conducts two sessions each year at the Office of Higher Education in Hartford: